stijntersteege/Budgetr/README.md

 [Check out the app](https://budgetr.stijntersteege.com/)

+Budgetr is one of the mini projects I built within 24 hours.
 Curious about my other projects?
 Take a look at my GitHub profile.

 For detailed explanation on how things work, check out the Laravel [documentation](https://laravel.com/docs/9.x).